buildfarm/buildfarm/_site/docs/execution/environment.md

 Be sure to substitute the `sha256:<sha256sum>` with your content from above.

 Next we will create a BUILD file to create our target image.
-We will use the shard variant here, but the operationqueue worker (with supporting server execution) will work as well.
+We will use the shard variant here, but the memory worker (with supporting server execution) will work as well.
 The content of the BUILD file should be:

 ```
 load("@io_bazel_rules_docker//container:container.bzl", "container_image")